Cataract Surgery

 Does cataract surgery hurt?

-The procedure itself is painless due to numbing drops.
-You may feel some pressure but no pain.
-Afterward, mild discomfort or scratchiness is common but manageable with over-the-counter pain relievers if needed.
+The procedure itself should not be painful because the eye is numbed.
+You may feel pressure, water, light, or movement.
+Afterward, mild scratchiness is common and usually manageable with the prescribed drops and over-the-counter pain relievers if allowed.

 How long does recovery take?